acgetchell/mundus-atrox/src/journals/eighth.md

 We decide to scatter since we are in the middle of the plains between **Neverwinter Wood** and the **Triboar Trail**.

 1. *Benjamin* runs away and shoots his Longbow, but misses.
 He hits with his second shot and does 10 damage.
 2. *Steve* moves 25 feet in the opposite direction and shoots his Shortbow, hitting for 6 damage.
 He also hides, strategically.
-The dragon needs a 22 to spot him.
+The Dragon needs a 22 to spot him.
 3. *CoralKing* runs towards *Benjamin* and holds his action until the Dragon is within range.
 4. *Actias* critically fails his death saving throw.
 5. The Dragon swoops in and attacks *Tasbros*, luckily missing with a bite and claw attack, doing 9 HP damage with the other claw.
 It breathes in deeply ...